Mc-Seem/JB-Internships-2024/spellchecking/README.md

 # JetBrains Spellchecking Assignment (Task 2)

 >**This section hosts my solution for Task 2 of the Spellchecking assignment by JetBrains.**
+>
+>To run the code, open the `main.ipynb` interactive notebook.
+Uncomment the first code cell to install the necessary libraries.
+Then, you can run the cells in order to load the dataset, preprocess the text, and train and evaluate the spellcheckers.

 I hereby provide a list of my chosen spellcheckers and evaluation methods, with a brief explanation.
 I also attach a table with ready results.